magley/duplicate-remover/BUILDING.md

 ### Windows

+Use [`build.bat`](./build.bat) to automatically build.

+Manual build instructions:

-Locate to project root.
+- Locate to project root.

-Build using dub:
+- Build using dub:

 ```sh
 dub build -c cli
 dub build -c gui-windows
 ```

-The GUI app has additional dependencies. `lib/` holds one such version of these dependencies.
+- The GUI app has additional dependencies. `lib/` holds one such version of these dependencies.
 Copy the `.dll` libraries from `lib/windows/` into the build destination.